BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/discover-your-portal.md

 ### Help users to
 # Discover your portal

 > Maximise the discoverability of data portals through search engine optimisation.
-This matters because most people looking for spatial data begin their journey in search engines.
-The first contact with a new data portal will likely be through the search engine results.
+Most users begin their journey in search engines making discoverability an important part of the user experience.
+A user's first contact will likely be through a search engine's results page.

-How the data portal will be presented in the search results depends on the search engine optimisation used by the portal developers.
+How a data portal is presented in search results depends on the search engine optimisation (SEO), undertaken as part of the development process which that data portal has undergone.

-To ensure that data portals and the datasets they contain are presented well in search engines it is important to ensure they have the correct and machine readable meta-data.
-A more detailed report and recommendations can be found in the report below.
+Data portals and their datasets are well presented by ensuring that correct and machine readable metadata is made available to search engines as part of their crawling process.
+Recommendations on how to achieve this can be found in the following report:

-!> Find more details in the [Search engine optimisation for publishers: Best practice guide](https://www.gov.uk/government/publications/search-engine-optimisation-for-publishers-best-practice-guide)
+!> Find more information in the [Search engine optimisation for publishers: Best practice guide](https://www.gov.uk/government/publications/search-engine-optimisation-for-publishers-best-practice-guide)
 ## What it looks like

-Using the search engine, the users are most likely to discover either one of the datasets hosted by the data portal or the homepage of the portal itself.
-It is important that the datasets have easy to read and understandable titles and descriptions and the portal has a memorable url and brief description of its purpose.
+While using a search engine, users are most likely to discover either a dataset record hosted by the data portal or the homepage of the portal.
+Ensure datasets have easy to read and understandable titles and descriptions and the portal has a memorable url and brief description of its purpose.

 ### 1. Dataset title